gfed53/audio-swirl/README.md

 ## Known Bugs/Issues

+* What was once available without even the need for an API key now apparently requires not only this but also an access token.
+For the time being, the Spotify part of the app isn't functional, but I'll be working to change that soon.

 * Although you may find certain, not-as-well-known artists within your results, their info may not be 100% complete, or the APIs may mistake the artist for a more well-known one.
 This is simply due to limitations of either API, but I'll probably find a way around this issue in a future version.

 Something to keep in mind: